chintanp/staad_macros/README.md

 STAAD Pro is a Bentley systems software, popular with Structural Designers for finite element analysis and design of structures based on various codes and standards.

-Macros allow programmatic control of the software.
+Macros allow programmatic control of the software from inside STAAD Pro.

+Included code samples are written in VBA and are heavily commented to make the code easy to understand.

+## A short introduction to OpenSTAAD (the STAAD API) can be found here: http://chintanp.github.io/staad_macros